heodawoon/SFCNR/README.md

 # Deep Learning-based Brain Age Prediction in Patients with Schizophrenia Spectrum Disorders

-This repository provides the PyTorch implementation of the utilized SFCNR framework for brain age prediction.\
+This repository provides the PyTorch implementation of the utilized SFCNR framework for brain age prediction.
-The code is based on the SFCN (Peng et al., 2021).

 ## Backbone Network